OPERA: Online Data Pruning for Efficient Retrieval Model Adaptation: Methodology

 The quality-coverage tradeoff identified in SP arises because hard pruning permanently discards data, reducing the diversity of training signals.
 Dynamic Pruning (DP) resolves this tradeoff by replacing hard exclusions with soft sampling modulation: high-quality examples receive elevated sampling probabilities, while lower-quality examples remain accessible with reduced frequencies.
 This preserves the broad data coverage needed for recall while concentrating training effort on informative instances.

 As detailed in Algorithm~\ref{alg:dp}, DP uses two scores updated from the model's forward pass at each training step: the positive score $\mathbf{p}_i = s(e_q, e_{d_i})$, the cosine similarity between query and positive document embeddings, and the query score $\mathbf{q}_j$, the mean contrastive loss across query $j$'s positive pairs (offset to ensure positivity).
 These drive a two-level sampling process: at the query level, top-scoring queries are combined with randomly selected low-scoring queries to maintain diversity; at the document level, sampling weights are assigned based on positive scores while ensuring all documents retain non-zero selection probability.
+Concretely, in \textsc{SampleDocument}, $\beta$ is the current emphasis strength and $v$ is a quality-threshold percentile that broadens over training (from $v_s{=}0.25$ to $v_e{=}0.5$); we compute the score threshold $T$ at cutoff $v$ and assign each document a weight $w = (\mathbf{p} > T)\cdot(\beta-1)+1$, so that above-threshold (high-quality) documents receive weight $\beta$ and the rest receive weight $1$.
+After normalization, high-quality documents are sampled $\beta$ times more often than the remaining ones, yet no document is ever assigned zero probability, preserving coverage.

 The sampling probabilities for queries and query-document pairs are defined as: